Guntermann-Drunck/c2tool/README.md

 the range from 20ns to 5000ns.
 In our reference application there is an FPGA but a discrete monoflop should also do.

+## Install

+Dependencies:

+* libbfd
+* libiberty

+A simple "make" should be sufficient.
+More Makefile magic is welcome :)

 ##Prerequisites

 Three gpios exported in `/sys/class/gpio` have to be supplied to **c2tool**: